 This information will not be transmitted to the reviewers and will not affect the scientific assessment of the projects.
 This addition to the application forms is intended to allow the Fonds to document the consideration of sex and gender in proposed and funded research projects.
 Please refer to Section 5.4 of the Fonds' Common General Rules for further details.

-For more information, see the Guidelines on considering equity, diversity and inclusion in the evaluation of Strategic Clusters.
+For more information, see the document on considering equity, diversity and inclusion in the evaluation of FRQNT grant applications.
+For the Strategic Clusters program please see specific Guidelines on considering equity, diversity and inclusion in the evaluation of Strategic Clusters.